cartesi/docs/cartesi-rollups/development/running-the-application.md

 NoNodo binds to the HTTP address and port specified by the `--http-address` and `--http-port` flags.

 By default, it binds to `http://127.0.0.1:8080/`.

+## CartesiScan

+[CartesiScan](https://cartesiscan.io/) is a valuable tool for developers and users alike, offering a comprehensive overview of Cartesi Rollups applications and their interactions with the blockchain.

+Key features include a Connect Wallet option, a list of dApps built on Cartesi Rollups, a log of inputs for Cartesi Rollups, and detailed information about inputs such as sender, receiver, portal used, asset amount, and the method employed.

+Additionally, it provides expandable data regarding outputs, encompassing notices, vouchers, and reports.